jamesmoey/yii-restapi/README.md

 How to use this module.
 =======================
+This module is only for Yii version 1.1.8 and above.

 You need to load this module into the Yii modules configuration and use the RestUrlRule as one of the rules in Url Manager.